A Cultural Journey Through South Africa

 - Global Health Fee: $75

-Students will enroll in two classes during the program: Organizational Behavior (BA 366) and Principles of Microeconomics (BA/Econ210), for a total of six units.
-BA 366 (prerequisite, English 101) is required for all majors in the business administration division and satisfies the cultural awareness GE requirement for all Seaver students.
+Students will enroll in two classes during the program: Organizational Behavior (BA 366) OR Principles of Microeconomics (BA/ECON 210), with the addition of HUM 295, for a total of four units.
+BA 366 (prerequisite, English 101) is required for all majors in the business administration division and satisfies the cultural competence GE requirement for all Seaver students.
 The course will be led by Dr. J. Goosby Smith, Vice President for Community Belonging & Chief Diversity Officer.
 The BA/ECON 210 course is required of all economics and business administration division majors and satisfies a GE requirement for all Seaver students.
 This course will be led by Dr. Dean Baim, Professor of Economics and Finance.

 BA 366 Organizational Behavior (3)